 A Study of the Experimental Combination of Chemotherapy, Bevacizumab, and/or Atezolizumab For Metastatic Colorectal Cancer

-Colorectal Cancer Metastatic dMMR Immuno-Therapy (COMMIT) Study: A Randomized Phase III Study of mFOLFOX6/Bevacizumab Combination Chemotherapy With or Without Atezolizumab or Atezolizumab Monotherapy in the First-Line Treatment of Patients With Deficient DNA Mismatch Repair (dMMR) Metastatic Colorectal Cancer
+Colorectal Cancer Metastatic dMMR Immuno-Therapy (COMMIT) Study: A Randomized Phase III Study of mFOLFOX6/Bevacizumab Combination Chemotherapy With or Without Atezolizumab in the First-Line Treatment of Patients With Deficient DNA Mismatch Repair (dMMR) Metastatic Colorectal Cancer

-- To determine the efficacy, based on progression-free survival (PFS), of fluorouracil, oxaliplatin, and leucovorin calcium (mFOLFOX6)/bevacizumab plus atezolizumab (combination) and atezolizumab (single agent) as compared to mFOLFOX6/bevacizumab (control).
+- To determine the efficacy, based on progression-free survival (PFS), of fluorouracil, oxaliplatin, and leucovorin calcium (modified [m]FOLFOX6)/bevacizumab plus atezolizumab (combination) as compared to mFOLFOX6/bevacizumab (control).

 - To compare the overall survival.
 II.
 To compare the objective response rates (ORR) per Response Evaluation Criteria in Solid Tumors (RECIST) 1.1.

 III.
-To determine the safety profiles of the combination of mFOLFOX6/bevacizumab/atezolizumab and atezolizumab monotherapy in patients with mismatch-repair deficient (dMMR) metastatic colorectal cancer (mCRC).
+To determine the safety profiles of the combination of mFOLFOX6/bevacizumab/atezolizumab in patients with mismatch-repair deficient (dMMR) metastatic colorectal cancer (mCRC).

 IV.
-To compare the surgical conversion rate.
-V. To determine the duration of response and stable disease.
+To determine the duration of response.
+V. To determine the duration of stable disease.
 VI.
 To determine the progression-free survival (PFS) by retrospective central independent scan review.

 - To compare the health-related quality of life and patient-reported symptoms.